-Tigers of Kanha are known to be big in size.
-And, i am putting my neck on the block by making such a statement.
-But having observed Tigers for close to 28 years in many nationals parks (specially in the Central India highlands) i think this guy has it all going for him as far as size, strength, and stealth is concerned.
-Umarpani male, slightly premature to crown him as the future King of Kanha as there is some serious competition on the cards from Chotta Munna who is taking his father’s legacy very seriously.
+An old Chinese proverb “one hill cannot shelter two tigers’ is quite apt for the Tigers of Kanha.
+The tigers of Kanha are exceptionally big in size.
+Having observed Tigers for close to 30 years in many nationals parks (especially in the Central India highlands) I think Umarpani male (the biggest tiger of Kanha) has it all going for him as far as size, strength, and stealth is concerned.
+He certainly can be crowned as the biggest tiger of central India.
+Umarpani male (the biggest tiger of Kanha), slightly premature to crown him as the future King of Kanha as there is some serious competition on the cards from Chotta Munna who is taking his father’s legacy very seriously.

 A lot of this has to be dedicated to his genes.
 His forefathers have been dominating Tigers in Kanha for past generations.
 Let us see which lineage does he come from.